MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ---
-title: Connect to Azure Artifacts with npm projects
+title: Connect your npm project to Azure Artifacts
-description: How to set up your npm project and connect to Azure Artifacts feeds ms.assetid: A5364E3A-3918-4318-AAE0-430EA91AD5F1 ms.service: azure-devops-artifacts ms.custom: engagement-fy23 ms.topic: conceptual ms.date: 04/02/2024
+description: Learn how to set up your npm project and connect to Azure Artifacts ms.assetid: A5364E3A-3918-4318-AAE0-430EA91AD5F1 ms.service: azure-devops-artifacts ms.custom: engagement-fy23 ms.topic: conceptual ms.date: 05/20/2024
 monikerRange: '<= azure-devops'
 "recommendations": "true"
 ---

-# Connect your npm project to Azure Artifacts feeds
+# Connect your npm project to Azure Artifacts

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Azure Artifacts enables developers to publish and install various package types from feeds and public registries like npmjs.com.
-To authenticate with Azure Artifacts, it's necessary to configure your npm config file.
+Azure Artifacts enables developers to manage their packages from various sources, including both public registries like npmjs.com and private feeds.
+To authenticate with Azure Artifacts, you will need to configure your npm config file.
 This file contains feed URLs and credentials used by npm, offering options to customize your npm client behavior, such as setting up proxies, defining default package locations, or configuring private package feeds.
-The .npmrc file is typically located in the user's home directory but can also be created at the project level to override default settings.
-By modifying the .npmrc file, users can personalize their npm experience to meet their specific requirements.
+The *.npmrc* file is typically located in the user's home directory but can also be created at the project level to override default settings.

 ## Prerequisites

+- An Azure DevOps organization.
+[Create one for free](../../organizations/accounts/create-organization.md).

-- An Azure DevOps organization and a project.
-Create an [organization](../../organizations/accounts/create-organization.md) or a [project](../../organizations/projects/create-project.md#create-a-project) if you haven't already.
+- An Azure DevOps project.
+Create a new [project](../../organizations/projects/create-project.md#create-a-project) if you don't have one already.

 - An Azure Artifacts feed.
-[Create a new feed](../get-started-npm.md#create-a-feed) if you don't have one already.
+[Create one for free](../get-started-npm.md#create-a-feed).

 - [Download and install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-## Project setup
+## Connect to Feed

-For best practices, it's recommended to use two separate configuration files.
-The first one is used for authenticating with Azure Artifacts, while the second one is stored locally and holds your credentials.
+Azure Artifacts recommends using two separate configuration files.
+The first is dedicated to authenticating with Azure Artifacts, while the second should be kept locally to store your credentials.
+This approach allows you to share your configuration file while keeping your credentials secure.

-To set up the second file, simply place it in your home directory on your development machine and include all of your registry credentials.
-This way, the npm client can easily access your credentials for authentication, allowing you to share your configuration file while keeping your credentials secure.
+To set up the second file, simply place it in your home directory on your development machine and include all your registry credentials.
+This enables the npm client to easily access your credentials for authentication.

 The following steps will guide you through setting up the first configuration file: